 The ratings process

-OzTAM’s TV ratings service provider, Nielsen TAM, collects and produces ratings data on OzTAM’s behalf.
+OzTAM’s research service provider, Nielsen TAM, collects and produces the broadcast TV viewing data on OzTAM’s behalf.

 Once a household has been recruited onto the panel, all television sets in that home - whether connected to the internet or not - are monitored by a sophisticated metering system that captures viewing to all broadcast television channels on all TV sets in that home.